The Refugees Initiative

 Occupation: Data Scientist

 Ekaterina is a caring mother.
 When the war in Ukraine began, she fled Kyiv to Berlin relatively quickly.
-Since she doesn't know when they can go back, she would like to gain a foothold in Germany for the time being.
+Since she doesn't know when they can return, she wants to gain a foothold in Germany.
 For her daughter, that also means going to school in Germany.

 USER STORY